juspay/flakular.in/README.md

 ### Preview & CI

 When editing the docs of your flake-parts modules, if there is a git submodule reference to them, you can do those edits in that submodule checkout.
 The local server will pickup those changes.

+### Submodules

+Individual module's docs are stored as git submodules.
+Run `just update` to update them all.